Foodland (South Australia)

 Foodland is an Australian supermarket chain in South Australia, founded in 1962.

-Foodland has established itself as an well-known brand in the South Australian retail sector and directly employs over 7,000 staff and indirectly more than 1,500 South Australian staff.
+Foodland is an established brand in the South Australian retail sector, directly employing over 7,000 staff and indirectly more than 1,500 South Australian staff.
 There were 96 stores covering South Australia and Broken Hill in 2023.

 The stores are mostly operated by individuals and the stores reflect the owners and locations.
 The majority owner is Metcash.

 History

 The Hoeper family established a grocery store in 1871, at Glenelg South in Adelaide.
 In 1962, it became the first store to be branded Foodland.
 It has been expanded and modified over the years to become a small shopping centre, and is now run by Romeo's Retail Group.

 In 2005, the Foodland brand name was bought by Metcash-owned IGA.
 The stores are independently owned and reflect their individual owners and locations.

 In April 2014, Con Sciacca was appointed Foodland CEO, having previously held several positions at Metcash.
 In July 2020, Franklin Dos Santos took over as CEO.

 From 2015 to 2021, Foodland and their South Australian customers helped raise $82,935 for Minda Inc disability communities.
 Foodland supports local community groups and programs including the CFS, Foodbank, Cancer Council, Flinders Foundation, and Country Women's Association.